syncfusion-content/fileformat-docs/File-Formats/DocIO/Open-and-save-Word-document-in-Mac.md

 {% endtabs %}

-Step 5: Add the following code snippet in Program.cs file to **open an existing Word document**.
+Step 5: Add the following code snippet in Program.cs file to **open an existing Word document in .NET Core application on Mac OS**.

 {% tabs %}